Michelangelo said that when you roll something downhill, anything that doesn’t fall off is sculpture.

 Sisyphus, by the Harvard Physics Team with Kim Bernard, is a contemporary work that moves along on square wheels driven by a rope on a pully pulled by a ‘sailor’ standing on the ‘sailboat’.
-(The tracks, however, require extensive team footwork!).
+(Moving the tracks require extensive team footwork!).

 Above is a video of the test run of a prototype.

 Dodecapede, Arthur Ganson.
 Featured in video above–which is amazing to behold–walks on a dozen metal feet.
 No wheels touch the ground.
 Maybe there aren’t any wheels at all.

 Sloth by Brian Koons (spelling?), featured in video above (also amazing to behold).
 Note that wheels are of different diameters, so the central copper axle rises and falls on a diagonal as the piece moves forward.
 This piece won the Milwaukee race despite its asymmetry.

 Aesop’s Fabulous Flying Machine by Maude Morgan Arts youth with Haley MacNeil and Mitch Ryerson.
 Aesop sits in a basket held aloft by helium balloons.
 Costumed youth pull Aesop along on decorated scooters.
 Here we have what one might call ‘decentralized’ or ‘distributed’ wheels.
 Another contemporary work.